sgan81/apfs-fuse/README.md

-# APFS FUSE Driver
+# APFS FUSE Driver for Linux

 This project is a read-only FUSE driver for the new Apple File System.
+Since Apple didn't yet document the disk format of APFS, this driver should be considered experimental...
+It may not be able to read all files, it may return wrong data, or it may simply crash.
+Use at your own risk.
+But since it's read-only, at least the data on your apfs drive should be safe.

 ## Usage